 “MAC or PC?
-Which is Best for Music Production?”
+Which is the best for Music Production?”

 It is very similar when people ask me: What is the best music production software / DAW for music production?
 The best music production software is the one you learn and know best.
-Each program is good as long as you manage to master it, it is like a wild horse that needs to be tamed.
+Any modern DAW is good as long as you manage to master it, it is like a wild horse that needs to be tamed.

 Let’s get back to our main subject…